 Chinese Bible Activities can be planned around goals and themes in different ways:

-Click on the links below to download the free printable heart bible verses in the following languages:
+Download the free printable heart bible verses in the following languages:

-B) Activities with a Chinese Bible storybook
+Activities with a Chinese Bible storybook

 When we first got the Jesus Storybook Bible 故事聖經 by Sally-Lloyd, my son was not interested in the book at all for the first few months.